dedix-7/alx-higher_level-dohou/0x09-python-everything_is_object/README.md

-Python - Everything Is Object.
++ Python - Everything Is Object.
++ Explanation to code in this directory can be found in the same path of your private repo.